vadimcn/codelldb/MANUAL.md

 When displaying pointer and reference variables, CodeLLDB will prefer to display the value of the object pointed to.
 If you would like to see the raw address value, you may toggle this behavior using **Toggle Pointee Summaries** command.
-Another way to display raw pointer address is to add the pointer variable to Watch panel and specify an explicit format, as described in the previous section.
+Another way to display raw pointer address is to add the pointer variable to WATCH panel and specify an explicit format, as described in the previous section.

 ## Expressions

 CodeLLDB implements three expression evaluator types: "simple", "python" and "native".
-These are used wherever user-entered expression needs to be evaluated: in the Watch panel, in the Debug Console (for input prefixed with `?`) and in breakpoint conditions.<br>
+These are used wherever user-entered expression needs to be evaluated: in the WATCH panel, in the DEBUG CONSOLE (for input prefixed with `?`) and in breakpoint conditions.<br>
 By default, "simple" is assumed, however you may change this using the [expressions](#launching-a-new-process) launch configuration property.
 The default type may also be overridden on a per-expression basis using a prefix.